niccoloraspa/fury-distribution-minimal/README.md

 ## Start minikube cluster

-At the root level of this repository execute:
+At the root level of this repository, execute:

 ```bash
 export REPO_DIR=$(PWD)